New York Police: Sergeant suspended after throwing object at fleeing motorcyclist who crashed, died

-NEW YORK -- A man fleeing a New York City drug bust crashed his motorcycle and died Wednesday after a police sergeant threw a plastic cooler at him in an attempt to stop him, police said.
+NEW YORK -- A man fleeing a New York City drug bust crashed his motorcycle and died Wednesday after a police sergeant threw a plastic picnic cooler at him in an attempt to stop him.

-The sergeant, Erik Duran, was suspended without pay following the man's death in the University Heights section of the Bronx, police said.
+The sergeant, Erik Duran, was suspended without pay following Eric Duprey's death in the University Heights section of the Bronx, police said.

-Surveillance video viewed by the Associated Press shows the motorcycle rider driving on a sidewalk toward a group of people who do not appear to be in uniform.
+Surveillance video viewed by the Associated Press shows Duprey driving on a sidewalk toward a group of people who do not appear to be in uniform.

-As he approaches, the video shows, one of the people picks up a red object — the cooler — and throws it at the motorcyclist's head from close range.
+As he approaches, the video shows, one of the people picks up a red object — the picnic cooler — and throws it at Duprey from close range, striking him in the head.

 New York Attorney General Letitia James' office, which has jurisdiction to probe deaths involving police, is investigating.
 The NYPD said it is cooperating.